libts/tslib/CONTRIBUTING.md

 ## tslib development
+### reporting bugs
+When describing a problem, please always tell us the following:
+* your architecture and operating system
+* the version of tslib you are using
+* the ts.conf configuration that causes the problem for you

+If tslib can't use your touchscreen device, either by not starting at all or by behaving strangely, at least on Linux and BSD it is always helpful if you provide the output of the `evtest` program, selecting your original input device. `evtest` is most likely available as a package in your OS environment.
+You can always build it from [upstream](https://cgit.freedesktop.org/evtest) though.

 ### what to contribute
 We collect all non-trivial thoughts about improving tslib, as well as bugreports [in our issue tracker](https://github.com/kergoth/tslib/issues).
 There's a lot